osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

 status: testing
 ---

-# OSG Exercise 1.3: Hardware Differences Between CHTC and OSG
+# OSG Exercise 1.3: Hardware Differences Between PATh and OSG

-The goal of this exercise is to compare hardware differences between the PATh Facility and the Open Science Pool.
+The goal of this exercise is to compare hardware differences between the Monday cluster (the PATh Facility) and the Open Science Pool.
 Specifically, we will look at how easy it is to get access to resources in terms of the amount of memory that is requested.
 This will not be a very careful study,